ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   shared_size_unit
-    The unit for the shared memory size.
+    Specifies the unit for the shared memory size.

     Only used when :literal:`shared\_size` is specified and not set to \-1.